GeorgiaData/salesforce/README.md

 Click the two "visible" checkboxes for each field.

+Do this for both "Trade" and "GDEcD Trade Admin" (second one will already have 1 box checked)

 In the Dolly app (9-box menu) choose the "Clone Fields" tab.
 Type "Account" in the first field and choose auto-complete.
 A list of existing fields will appear.